 ENJOY YOUR ECO-FRIENDLY PARTY!

-There you have it, a list of absolutely gorgeous eco party bag ideas that would make any guest's day!
+There you have it, whether it be wedding favors, party favour ideas, or hens goodie bag ideas - this list of absolutely gorgeous eco gifts are bound to make any guest's day!
 And remember, when putting them together you don't actually need a ridiculous amount of fillers.
 One beautiful item (either or its own or in a bag/box) can be more than enough!

 I hope you have a fantastic time at your celebration!
 Please let us know how your favours turned out (or what you did at your event) via the comments section below or social media (Facebook | Facebook Group | Instagram).
 I LOVE hearing your stories, as do the other For Every Hen community members!